 How to make homemade pita bread- a simple step by step recipe that turns out perfect every time!
 Feel free to use ½ whole wheat flour for a more nutritious version!

 - Total Time: 3 hours 15 minutes

 Pita Bread Recipe

-- 3 ¼ cups all purpose flour, bread flour- or a mix of whole wheat and white ( I like half wheat and half white) About 2 ¾ cups
+- 350 grams all purpose flour, bread flour- or a mix of whole wheat and white ( I like half wheat and half white) About 2 ¾ cups

-- Roll out each ball of dough with a rolling pin into circles.
-Each should be about 5-6 inches across and 1/4 inch thick, no thinner.
-Let rest for a few minutes before baking.
+- Roll out each ball of dough with a rolling pin into 6-7 inch rounds, about ⅛- ¼ inch thick, no thinner.
+Let them rest for a few minutes before baking.
 By the time you get done rolling them all out, the first ones will be ready to bake.

-- Bake each pita for 3-4 minutes until the bread puffs up.
-Turn over and bake for 1- 2 minutes.
+- Bake each pita for 3 minutes or so, until the pita bread puffs up.
+Turn over and bake for 1- 2 more minutes.
 It’s good to start with one tester.
-If your pita is not puffing up, make sure your oven is truly at a very hot 500 F, and do NOT open the oven door during the first 3-4 minutes of baking.
-Make sure your pan is hot too.
+If your pita is not puffing up, make sure your oven is truly at a very hot 500 F and make sure your pan or stone is hot too.
 If pitas are rolled too thin, sometimes they will not puff up.
 Lastly, if the dough is not given the proper time to rise (doubling in size) they also may not puff up.

-- Immediately place in large a storage bag…. this will keep the steam in and keep them moist.
-You can use a large cookie cutter for mini pitas, to get that uniformed look, perfect for an appetizer- sized falafel.
+- You can use a large cookie cutter for mini pitas, to get that uniformed look, perfect for an appetizer- sized falafel.

 Keywords: pita bread, pita bread recipe, pita breads recipe, how to make pita bread, easy pita bread recipe, pita recipe, whole wheat pita, whole wheat pita bread recipe, easy pita bread recipe,